FlowID : Enhancing Forensic Identification with Latent Flow-Matching Models: Experiments

 \textbf{Perceptual Similarity} is quantified using LPIPS \cite{zhang2018unreasonable} between the original and edited images.
 This metric complements identity preservation by capturing low-level visual deviations introduced by the editing process.

 To ensure a fair evaluation, IP, FID, CMMD, and LPIPS are computed only on samples where the edit is successful, defined as $\mathrm{VLMScore}<0.5$.
 This prevents trivial preservation scores resulting from failed edits.
+The proportion of successful edits is given in Appendix~\ref{experiment_details}.